 Why Travel to Jordan

-From the moment you set foot on Jordan, you are on a journey that will take your breath away.
+You embark on an unforgettable adventure from the moment you set foot on a Jordan tour.
 Explore the hidden treasures in the capital city of Amman, roam through the well-preserved Roman ruins in Jerash, explore the pink sandstone tombs and temples of Petra, enjoy a camel ride through Wadi Rum, and spend a few days relaxing on the sandy beaches at Aqaba or the Dead Sea, as well as taste incredible middle eastern cuisine and meet friendly welcoming locals.
-For first-time visitors, though many of them may come to Jordan for the ruins of Petra, they'll leave having encountered so much more.
+Visitors to the country may first be drawn there to see the ancient city of Petra, but a tour of Jordan will expose them to so much more.

 SEP - OCT